Skip navigation

 When to Contact a Medical Professional

 Stridor may be a sign of an emergency.
-Call your provider right away if there is unexplained stridor, especially in a child.
+Contact your provider right away if there is unexplained stridor, especially in a child.

 What to Expect at Your Office Visit

-In an emergency, the provider will check the person's temperature, pulse, breathing rate, and blood pressure, and may need to do abdominal thrusts to clear the airway.
+In an emergency, your provider will check your temperature, pulse, breathing rate, and blood pressure, and may need to do abdominal thrusts to clear the airway.

-A breathing tube may be needed if the person can't breathe properly.
+A breathing tube may be needed if you can't breathe properly.

-After the person is stable, the provider may ask about the person's medical history, and perform a physical exam.
-This includes listening to the lungs.
+After you are stable, your provider may ask about your medical history, and perform a physical exam.
+This includes listening to your lungs.

 Parents or caregivers may be asked the following medical history questions: